maxelchip/flappygeneticalg/README.md

 pip install -r requirements.txt

-(if you don't have pip, you need to install python.
+(if your terminal tells you you don't have pip, you need to install python.
 Then, recommended: do this in a virtual python environment (venv) - search it up if you don't know how.)

 Run training with a Pygame window: